-Oregon has a long, truly remarkable tradition of formal, civic observance of Memorial Day.
-The diversity and depth of ceremonies around the state are testaments to the power and dedication of people.
-Over the years, local veterans groups, supporting municipal governments and citizens in each area have helped organize and attend these ceremonial Memorial Day events.
+Oregon has a long, truly remarkable tradition of formal, civic observance of Memorial Day, the last Monday of every May set aside under federal law to remember those who have died during their U.S. military service.
+The diversity and depth of Memorial Day commemorations around the state are testaments to the power and dedication of people.
+Over the years, local veterans groups, supporting municipal governments and citizens in each area of Oregon have helped organize and attend these ceremonial Memorial Day events.
 As a result, Oregonians are fortunate to have many Memorial Day observances across the State from which to choose.
 Each commemoration reflects a community’s unique local customs.
 Each is tinged with its own richness and meaning.

 Memorial Day parades in Oregon

 On the morning of Memorial Day in Oregon, people in some cities (Klamath Falls, Prineville, Reedsport, Seaside, Wasco) still maintain the tradition, going back to the founding of Memorial Day, of having full-fledged parades.
 These processions wind their way through main streets and/or neighborhoods and are truly remarkable events.

 Oregonians who are physically challenged to get out to a parade, but want to experience one can tune into to the spectacular National Memorial Day Parade in Washington DC at 11:00am PST.